1908

 1908 Western Home Builder Title Page

-One of the Pacific Northwest's most versatile and prolific architects was relatively unschooled, but managed nevertheless over his long career to design and oversee construction of hundreds of homes, apartment buildings, hotels, and a variety of commercial buildings.
+Victor Voorhees, one of the Pacific Northwest's most versatile and prolific architects, was not formally educated as an architect, but managed nevertheless over his long career to design and oversee construction of hundreds of homes, apartment buildings, hotels, and a variety of commercial buildings.
+Voorhees was educated in law while studying at Minneapolis Academy.
+During his college years, he worked in general construction which formed the foundation of his design experience.

 Voorhees practiced in Seattle until his retirement in 1955 and died in Santa Barbara on August 10, 1970.